Aaron-Chacko/Tic-Tac-Toe/README.md

 - Displays the winner when the game is over.
 - Allows restarting the game.

-## Getting Started

-To get a local copy of this project, follow these steps:

 ### Prerequisites

 - [Node.js](https://nodejs.org/) (with npm) must be installed on your machine.